 Identifying and determining corresponding control measures

-The first objective of the Event Management Process is identifying events and determining corresponding control measures.
+The first objective for the project manager and the team members is to identify events and determining corresponding control measures.
 There can be several updates or changes in a service or configuration item.
 Some of these changes can be critical while some changes can be minor without impacting other aspects of the IT services.
 The categorization of these events and defining appropriate control measures for these different events is an objective of the Event Management Process.

 Programming events in such a way that operational information is transferred